Jaweeth/Employee-Salary-Tracker/README.md

 # Employee-Salary-Tracker
-A Dashboard that i made with Excel a Data Which is based Employee Salary
+A Dashboard that i made with Excel a Data Which is based on Employee Salary